-Dr. Scott Giacomucci, DSW, LCSW, CTTS, CET III, CP, PAT is the Director, Founder, & Continuing Education Program Administrator of the Phoenix Center for Experiential Trauma Therapy.
-He provides clinical services at the center as well as supervision, consultation, and training.
+Dr. Scott Giacomucci, DSW, LCSW, BCD, CGP, FAAETS, TEP (he, him, his) is the Director, Founder, & Owner of the Phoenix Center for Experiential Trauma Therapy.
+He provides clinical services at the center as well as supervision, consultation, training, and organizational leadership.

 Scott has been recognized by the American Academy of Experts in Traumatic Stress as a Fellow – the highest status in the academy.
-He is also a Diplomate and Executive Council member of the American Society of Group Psychotherapy & Psychodrama and a board member of the International Society of Experiential Professionals.
-He is an internationally certified trainer with Therapeutic Spiral International and teaches as an adjunct professor at Bryn Mawr College’s master’s in social work program.
-Scott is also certified through the International Society of Experiential Professionals as an experiential therapist, trainer, and supervisor (CET III; ACT; AES).
+In 2021, he was inducted as an official listee in the original Marquis Who’s Who in America.
+He is also Board-Certified as a Diplomate in Clinical Social Work.
+He has been elected to a second term as a member of the Executive Council of the American Society of Group Psychotherapy & Psychodrama and an advisory board member of the International Society of Experiential Professionals.
+Scott co-chairs the ASGPP Research Committee and is a founding member of the Sociatry & Social Justice Committee.
+He is Co-Chief-Editor of the Journal of Psychodrama, Sociometry, and Group Psychotherapy.
+He is a Certified Group Psychotherapist (CGP) and internationally certified trainer with Therapeutic Spiral International.
+Scott teaches trauma-focused psychodrama as an adjunct professor and research associate at Bryn Mawr College Graduate School of Social Work & Social Research as well as Villanova University’s graduate counseling program.
+He is also certified through the International Society of Experiential Professionals as an experiential therapist, trainer, and supervisor (CET III; ACT; AES).

 He holds the role of Director of Experiential Trauma Services at Mirmont Treatment Center serving a variety of populations including young adults and emergency responders (veterans, police, fire, etc..) in both individual therapy and group sessions.
-He played an instrumental role in the development of Mirmont’s trauma and experiential programming.
+He played an instrumental role in the development of Mirmont and Mainline Health’s trauma and experiential programming over the past decade.

 Scott has a gentle, non-judgmental treatment approach that honors the inherent worth of each individual.
-He utilizes a blend of treatment modalities including both traditional talk therapy and experiential therapy which have been research-proven as the treatment of choice for treating trauma.
-He has developed notable skill and experience working with Death, Loss, and Grieving; Sexual Abuse; Relational Trauma; Military or Work-related Trauma; Childhood Trauma and Attachment; Single-Incident Traumatic events; Anxiety and Depression
+He utilizes a blend of treatment modalities including both traditional talk therapy and experiential therapy which many are suggesting as the treatment of choice for trauma.
+He has developed notable skill and experience working with Death, Loss, and Grieving, Traumatic Loss, Sexual Abuse, Relational Trauma, PTSD, CPTSD, Military or Work-related Trauma, Childhood Trauma, Single-Incident Traumatic events, Anxiety, and Depression.

 Scott holds the following credentials: